yeswanthannadata/Foodie/README.md

 ## Features

 * Flexible UI to switch between restaurants and food items
-* Flexible Single Search bar to search for items or restaurants
+* Flexible Single Search bar to filter for items or restaurants
+* Flexibility of items modification form the Cart
+* Good User Experience with infinite scroll
+* User Authentication
+* Reactive UI
+* Option to enter promocodes